 Financial and Health Insurance Requirements

 If your spouse will accompany you to the US, you must document an additional US$10,800 per year for living expenses and insurance.
-An additional US$5,400 is required for each child.
+An additional US$5,400 per year is required for each child.
 US federal law requires the J-2 spouse and children to have adequate health insurance coverage.
 F-1 students are also expected to obtain comprehensive health insurance for dependents.

 If your spouse or child plan to only remain in the US for a short visit, please review the instructions on bringing a family member as a visitor to the US.